rostok/ubichr/README.md

 UbiChr command creates internal chrome listener that is fired upon new tab being opened.
 The listerer callback executes JS into a page that fills the form and submits it and finally removes the callback.
 Please note, that the example above has no tab url check in place.

-## commands that inject external JavaScript
+## Commands that inject external JavaScript
 Build 1.0.0.31 includes two commands that rely on external sources.
 These are `allow-text-selection` that removes anti selection by overriding `user-select: none` CSS style, and `grayscale` (or `greyscale`) which just disables colors.
 Both commands inject JS source taken from CDN and as a precaution include `external: true` attribute.
 Be aware that the CDN provided source may change anytime.

 The intention here is to convert simple bookmarked javascript into typical commands.
 The author of the original JS scripts or the bookmarklets is [Alan Hogan](https://github.com/alanhogan/bookmarklets).